isabella232/drawIT/README.md

 Automate creation of diagrams that can be viewed in IBM2 on diagrams.net.

+Download the [IBM2 Beta](https://github.com/IBM/it-architecture-diagrams/releases) for Mac only.

+Note:  Both Mac and Windows versions will be available when IBM2 is published.

 ## Use Cases

 1. Code-to-Diagram (subject to change):